darwin642/CLOUD-DEVOPS-HOMELAB/hm/readme.en.md

 The comparison is based on my own practical experience rather than theoretical benchmarks or marketing material.

+If you are in this page, you have either fully readen my documentation, or you came here mistakenly.

 ---

 # 🎯 Why I Chose the Cloud / DevOps Path